raissamiranda/Search-Engine/README.md

 ● ADD_URLS <number>: adds the URLs informed in the following lines to the scheduler.
 The <quantity> parameter indicates how many lines will be read before the next command.

-● SCALONA_TUDO: scales all URLs following previously established rules.
+● ESCALONA_TUDO: scales all URLs following previously established rules.
 When scaled, URLs are displayed and removed from the list.

-● SCALE <number>: Limits the number of scaled URLs.
+● ESCALONA <number>: Limits the number of scaled URLs.

-● SCALE_HOST <host> <number>: only URLs from this host are scaled.
+● ESCALONA_HOST <host> <number>: only URLs from this host are scaled.

 ● VER_HOST <host>: displays all host URLs, in order of priority.

 ● LISTA_HOSTS: displays all hosts, following the order in which they were known.

-● CLEAN_HOST <host>: cleans the list of host URLs.
+● LIMPA_HOST <host>: cleans the list of host URLs.

-● CLEAN_TUDO: cleans all URLs, including hosts.
+● LIMPA_TUDO: cleans all URLs, including hosts.

 ## Example
 ### Input